cbgdn/haus-inventur/README.md

 ## How to use

-1. Install all dependencies with `npm install`
+1. Clone this repository
-2. Do your changes in `index.html` and/or in `src/index.js`
+2. Install all dependencies with `npm install`
-3. Run `npm run deploy`
+3. Do your changes in `index.html` and/or in `src/index.js`
-4. Open the `index.html` in a browser
+4. Run `npm start` to run the deploy and automatically open the `index.html` in a browser